googleapis/google-cloud-python/packages/google-crc32c/README.md

 # `google-crc32c`

-> Python / CFFI wrapper for `google/crc32c`
+This package wraps the [`google/crc32c`](https://github.com/google/crc32c) hardware-based implementation of the CRC32C hashing algorithm.
+Multiple wheels are distributed as well as source.
+If a wheel is not published for the python version and platform you are using, you will need to compile crc32c using a C toolchain.

-## Checking Out
+# Building

-Be sure to check out all submodules:
+## Be sure to check out all submodules:

 ```
 $ git clone --recursive https://github.com/googleapis/python-crc32c